 When Vida tragically lost her father at a young age, her family fell into financial hardship, and the prospect of her going to school hung in the balance.
 Between missing school to help her mother work the fields and sell firewood to provide for the family, and struggling to turn enough profit to pay for her school fees, it seemed as though Vida would never complete her education.
 When CAMFED stepped in, everything changed.

 Vida was in Senior High School at this time, and once relieved of the financial burden of her tuition and basic needs, she thrived in her studies.
-After graduating from High School, Vida joined the CAMFED alumnae network, CAMA, a growing and powerful movement of young women passionate about turning the tide of poverty across Africa.
-Through CAMA, Vida had the opportunity to access interest-free loans, as well as financial literacy and entrepreneurship training, which gave her the skills and resources she needed to start her own business.
+After graduating from High School, Vida joined the CAMFED Association (CAMA) - the network of female leaders educated with CAMFED support - who are passionate about turning the tide of poverty across Africa.
+Through the CAMFED Association, Vida had the opportunity to access interest-free loans, as well as financial literacy and entrepreneurship training, which gave her the skills and resources she needed to start her own business.

 “My community now sees me as a role model.
 Without education, I would not have my own business.
 I am independent, I’m not dependent on anybody else, others depend on me!”

 Having grown up in a community predominantly dependent on subsistence farming, Vida recognized the need for more sustainable and large-scale agricultural projects.
 Vida produces rice, beans and Tom Brown (a nutritious blend of wheat, maize, millet, groundnuts, and soya beans widely used to make porridge for young children), which she then sells to local stores for a profit.
 Vida’s business has flourished and she is now financially independent, supporting her family beyond their means and injecting prosperity into her community.

 “Education helps me to tackle poverty.
 I can now feed myself and my family, I can buy everything for myself.
 If I was not educated I would not be able to educate my juniors, and train them on how to live their lives to be successful.”